-Kristina Teär Fahnehjelm is an Associate Professor at Karolinska Institutet and a Senior Consultant at St. Erik Eye Hospital’s paediatric ophthalmology and strabismus clinic.
+Kristina Teär Fahnehjelm is Associate Professor at Karolinska Institutet and Senior Consultant at St. Erik Eye Hospital’s paediatric ophthalmology and strabismus clinic.
 She divides her time between the youngest patients in the healthcare system, being the course leader and Adjunct Professor for the ophthalmology course taken by medical students, and clinical research.

 International peadiatric network for collaboration